andrew2020wit/foreign-reader/README.md

 The simpler way to create translation.

-Removed useless functionality: fragments, speech-engine, creating bilingua, subtitle-imports.
+Removed useless functionality: fragments, creating bilingua, subtitle-imports.

 New improvements.